Byunk/Byunk.github.io/_pages/portfolio.md

 Undergraduate Internship in Integrated Sensor Team

 Implemented in Nodejs an smart mattress server which performs pressure sensor data analysis.
-Coducted time series anomaly detection with MATLAB.
-Along with one other team member who implemented loggin server.
+Conducted time series anomaly detection with MATLAB.
+Along with one other team member who implemented logging server.
 It scheduled to be released as a product of KYUNG DONG NAVIEN CO.,LTD in summer, 2023.

 ### KAIST APP Startup Competition